-The CCBB opened in March 2014 with generous support from the Dean’s Office, Clinical and Translational Institute and several key faculty members at UC San Diego.
-Our staff works closely with bioinformatics-oriented research groups at UC San Diego and neighboring institutions in the development of new algorithms and software tools.
-We interact with members of the faculty Bioinformatics Steering Committee led by Trey Ideker, PhD, as well as others in the Health Sciences and Computer Science and Engineering departments.
+CCBB opened in 2014 with generous support from the Dean’s Office, the Altman Clinical and Translational Research Institute (ACTRI) and several key faculty members at UC San Diego.
+The CCBB Bioinformatics Steering Committee is led by Trey Ideker, Ph.D..
+Our scientists and engineers collaborate with research groups at UC San Diego and neighboring institutions to analyze and interpret molecular data, develop new algorithms and create open-source computational tools.

 UC San Diego’s Center for Computational Biology & Bioinformatics (CCBB) enables world-class research at UC San Diego through expert data analysis and interpretation.
 The center’s goals are to:

 - Provide exceptional fee-for-service computational analysis and algorithm development.